pinkimy/anon-chat-bot/README.md

 ## 📁 Project structure

 ```
-#bash
 .
+├── bot/
-├── bot.py # The main logic of the Telegram bot
+│└── main.py # The main logic of the Telegram bot
-├── utils/
+│└──utils/
-│ └── db.py # Working with SQLite through SQLAlchemy
+│ └── db.py # Working with SQLite through SQLAlchemy#
 ├── .env # Token and administrator password
 ├── requirements.txt # Dependencies
 └── README.md # Documentation (you are here)